-As your body reaches menopause, and also if you are overweight, you may find that reducing your carb intake and adding more healthy fats into your diet brings a number of benefits.
+As your body reaches perimenopause, you may find that reducing your carbohydrate intake and adding more healthy fats into your diet brings a number of benefits.

-Many women find that making this swap boosts their energy levels and keeps their blood sugar levels more stable, which in turn can reduce cravings and overeating, leading to better weight loss too.
+Many women find that making this swap boosts their energy levels and keeps their blood sugar levels more stable.
+And this in turn can reduce cravings and overeating, leading to better weight loss too.

 How much fat should I eat?